 There are many grassroots approaches to creating safety.
-We have collected some of the more prominent strategies in six categories: 1) community development of social capital; 2) public and green space; 3) community connections; 4) emergency responses; 5) harm reduction; and 6) outreach. street strategies These provide a spectrum of tactics, engaging with safety and security, prevention and response, which can be used based on what best fits the context and concerns.
+We have collected some of the more prominent strategies in six categories: 1) community development of social capital; 2) public and green space; 3) community connections; 4) emergency responses; 5) harm can be used based on what best fits the context and concerns.

+reduction; and 6)

+street outreach.

+These strategies

+provide a spectrum

+of tactics, engaging

+with safety and

+security, prevention

+and response, which